VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ## Working with contextual bandits in Vowpal Wabbit

-To introduce a VW approach to the contextual bandit problem and explore capabilities, this guide uses a hypothetical application called _APP_.
+To introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this approach to reinforcement learning, this guide uses a hypothetical application called _APP_.

 _APP_ interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller. _APP_ differs from MAB because we have some information available to the _APP_, which is the context.